Severson-Group/AMDC-Firmware/ip_repo/amdc_timing_manager_1.0/README.md

 ## IP Interface

 This IP is accessed via the AXI4-Lite register-based interface from the DSP.
-This interface sends an enabling signal to the ADC, encoder, and eddy current sensors, and recieves a done signal once they have completed their respective acquisitions.
+This interface sends an enable signal to the ADC, encoder, AMDS, and eddy current sensors, and recieves a done signal once they have completed their respective acquisitions.
 This IP also interfaces with the ZYNQ7 processing system.

 ## Register Map